Rare Collections

 • LA-ICP-MS (Laser Ablation Inductively Coupled Plasma Mass Spectrometry)

-• Macroscopic, microscopic, and borescopic examination
+• Microscopic, macroscopic, and borescopic examination

 • Surface deposits, use-wear, and weathering analysis

-• Stable isotope ratio analysis
+• Stable isotope analysis

 • Ultra-violet and infra-red analysis

-• Wood identification and dendroarchaeology
+• Wood identification and dendrochronology

 • Provenance, documentation analysis, and research